 under guardians and managers until the date set by the father.”
 A child is

-born into a wealthy family, yet because he is young, he is not able to fully
+born into a wealthy family, yet because he is young, he is unable to partake

 become a prince of a grand kingdom.
 We are already in His family; we belong to Him; we are His sons and